-back-office functions behind the scenes day-to-day basis liaise closely makes a profit recruit meet their needs step on anyone's toes making sure that customers can find products that 1) Finance is about controlling the resources of a company to make sure that the business 2) But what about Operations?
-The department name is less well-known, yet many large companies are run on a 3) by Operations Managers.
-Operations is about the internal processes of a company.
-In a manufacturing company an Operations Manager will make sure the production process is running smoothly.
-In a hotel they are responsible for bookings, front desk, maintenance, etc. In a bank they look after the administration of accounts and other 4) Operations Managers have to 5) with people from other departments.
-In the factory, it is with Purchasing Managers who buy the raw materials.
-In the hotel, it is with Human Resources Managers who 6) new staff.
-In the bank it is with IT Managers who work 7) to keep everything running.
-So the Operations Manager has to be careful not to 8)
+meet their needs step on anyone's toes Everyone knows the functions o f company departments such as Marketing and Finance.
+Marketing is a pout promoting the company, and making sure that customers can find prod lucts that 1)Finance is about controlling the resources of a company to make sure that the business 2) But what about Operations?
+The depart ment name is less well-known, yet many large companies are run on a 3) by Operations Managers.
+Operations is about the internal processe s of a company.
+In a manufacturing company an Operations Manager will m ake sure the production process is running smoothly.
+In a hotel they are re sponsible for bookings, front desk, maintenance, etc. In a bank they look afte r the administration of accounts and other 4) Operations Managers have to 5) with people from other departments.
+In the factory, it is with Pure chasing Managers who buy the raw materials.
+In the hotel, it is with Human R esources Managers who 6) new staff.
+In the bank it is with IT Mana igers who work 7) to keep everything running.
+So the Operations Ma nager has to be careful not to 8)